djulbicb/DataFactory/README.md

 # DataFactory

-> Under development

 DataFactory exposes [DataLibrary](https://github.com/djulbicb/DataLibrary) as a API service and web app with UI.
 <br>These 2 projects are configurable lorem ipsum services that provide random but realistic data.

-API service can receive any JSON object and fill it with data (Check example below).<br> UI connects with database (just mysql for now) and inserts data into database
+API service receives any JSON object and fills it with data (Check example below).<br> UI connects with database (just mysql for now) and inserts data into database

 ### To do:
-- ui/back - add presets history
+- ui/back - add presets

-- ui - check if selection valid
+### To do / test
+- unique constraint, value already exist
 - add to docker

-### To do testing scenarios
-- unique constraint, value already exist

 <img src="./ui.PNG">